 These companies include Tata Power, Tata Chemicals, Tata Autocomp, Tata Motors Finance.

-At present, the work seems to be cut out for Tata Motors on the EV front as ‘UniEVerse’ companies create charging stations at home and dealerships as well as provide support for other requirements such as parts and service.
+Currently, the work seems to be cut out for Tata Motors on the EV front as ‘UniEVerse’ companies create charging stations at home and dealerships and provide support for other requirements such as parts and service.

 “With the increase in sales of Tata EVs, Tata Power is expanding the fast charging network across the country,”